Dimers and Imaginary geometry: Introduction

 Our approach yields further information about $\E(h^\d)$.
 In the spanning tree setting, if $h^\d$ is the winding of branches in a uniform spanning tree (as in the setup of \cref{T:winding_intro}) from a fixed marked point $x$ on the boundary then we obtain

 where $u_{D,x}$ is the harmonic extension of the anticlockwise winding from $x$ (see \cref{E:uDx} for a precise definition) and $m^\d$ depends only on the graph and the vertex $v$ at which we are computing the winding (but interestingly not the domain in which the spanning tree/dimer configuration is being sampled).
-Note that a consequence of the above mentioned result of Cohn--Kenyon--Propp \cite{CohnKenyonPropp} is that $m^\delta = o(1/\delta)$ uniformly over the graph; in fact much better bounds can be derived.
+Note that a consequence of the above mentioned result of Cohn--Kenyon--Propp \cite{CohnKenyonPropp} is that $m^\d = o(1/\delta)$ uniformly over the graph; in fact much better bounds can be derived.

-For many ``reasonable" graphs we suspect that $m^\d$ actually converges to 0, as it is essentially the expected winding of a path converging to a full-plane SLE.
+For many ``reasonable" graphs we suspect that $m^\d$ actually converges to 0, as it is essentially the expected winding of a path converging to a full-plane SLE$_2$.
 Nevertheless some assumptions are clearly needed, as the fact that random walk converges to Brownian motion alone is \emph{not} enough to give control on the mean winding in a UST.
-For an example of such a situation, see \cref{fig:spiral}.
-In this example (which consists of the usual square grid to which spiralling decorations have been added at every vertex) it is clear that random walk converges to Brownian motion, but a spanning tree is forced to have some winding at the tip of each spiral, hence the mean winding is biased at the tip of each spiral.

-This example shows that it is only the \textbf{fluctuations} which may be hoped to be universal, while the mean itself will depend strongly on the microscopic details of the graph.
+For an example, take the usual square grid and add a spiral path at every vertex.
+This example shows that it is only the \textbf{fluctuations} which may be hoped to be universal, while the mean itself will usually depend on the microscopic details of the graph.

-\paragraph{Relation to a question of Dub\'edat and Gheissari} The main theorem of this paper, \cref{T:winding_intro}, answers a question raised by Dub\'edat and Ghessairi \cite{DubedatGheissari}, who observed: ``Since dimers on $G$ correspond to Uniform Spanning Trees (USTs) on $\Gamma$, and USTs can be generated from LERWs, this suggests universality of dimers when the underlying random walk converges to Brownian motion."
-Indeed, this is precisely the point of view which we adopt.
-We answer this question in the positive with the additional minor assumptions such as the Russo--Seymour--Welsh type crossing estimates, see \cref{sec:assumption}.

-\paragraph{Relation to earlier results on fluctuations of dimer models.}
+\paragraph{Relation to earlier results on fluctuations of dimer models}